-72. See Williams, supra note 9, at 155-56.

-73. See Steele, supra note 8, at 14-15.

-74. See id. at 90, 158 (eliminating racism may require collective action at times, but betterment results only from individual initiatives); see also Carter, supra note 10, at 60, 88-89 (change in our hands).

-75. See Steele, supra note 8, at 124, 172-75.

-76. See Williams, supra note 9, at 164.

-77. Bell's entire book can be seen as an impeachment of liberalism, see, e.g., Bell, supra note 11, at 51-74 (civil rights litigation has benefitted whites more than blacks).

-78. See Richard Delgado, Zero-Based Racial Politics: An Evaluation of Three Best-Case Arguments on Behalf of the Nonwhite Underclass, 78 Geo.
+- 72. See Williams, supra note 9, at 155-56. - 73.
+See Steele, supra note 8, at 14-15. - 74.
+See id. at 90, 158 (eliminating racism may require collective action at times, but betterment results only from individual initiatives); see also Carter, supra note 10, at 60, 88-89 (change in our hands). - 75.
+See Steele, supra note 8, at 124, 172-75. - 76.
+See Williams, supra note 9, at 164. - 77.
+Bell's entire book can be seen as an impeachment of liberalism, see, e.g., Bell, supra note 11, at 51-74 (civil rights litigation has benefitted whites more than blacks). - 78.
+See Richard Delgado, Zero-Based Racíal Politics: An Evaluation of Three Best-Case Arguments on Behalf of the Nonwhite Underclass, 78 Geo.
 L.J.
-1929, 1940-45 (1990); see also Bell, supra note 11, at 53-59 (Chronicle of the "Conservative Crusader," implying that a conservative Court might, paradoxically, advance cause of racial justice more than earlier liberal ones).

-79. See Carter, supra note 10, at 154-68.
+1929, 1940-45 (1990); see also Bell, supra note 11, at 53-59 (Chronicle of the "Conservative Crusader," implying that a conservative Court might, paradoxically, advance cause of racial justice more than earlier liberal ones). - 79.
+See Carter, supra note 10, at 154-68.

-prefers laying the past to rest and making the most of the opportunities now present.
-See Carter, supra note 10, at 73-75.

-4. Persistence of Racism; Unlikelihood of Relief. - Finally, both groups agree that racism persists in our society, in the face of liberalism's optimistic claims of progress and forecasts of a rosy future.
-Williams, for example, notes ironically that she is considered nonblack for purposes of inclusion in mainstream society, but black for purposes of exclusion.
-She records a horrifying series of mistreatments at the hands of students, colleagues, and store clerks.
-The two conservative writers also describe racist incidents they have suffered or witnessed-Carter. for example, recounts discrimination he suffered in the Boy Scouts, on a city bus, and at the hands of high school counselors and passing motorists-but nevertheless declines to call these "serious."83 Steele recounts racial categorization in a vignette describing a road trip with his college debate team, but with a reverse twist: His middle class identity is presumed to override his blackness.
+4. Persistence of Racism; Unlikelihood of Relief. - Finally, both groups agree that racism persists in our society, in the face of liberalism's optimistic claims of progress and forecasts of a rosy future.80 Williams, for example, notes ironically that she is considered nonblack for purposes of inclusion in mainstream society, but black for purposes of exclusion.81 She records a horrifying series of mistreatments at the hands of students, colleagues, and store clerks.82 The two conservative writers also describe racist incidents they have suffered or witnessed-Carter. for example, recounts discrimination he suffered in the Boy Scouts, on a city bus, and at the hands of high school counselors and passing motorists-but nevertheless declines to call these "serious."83 Steele recounts racial categorization in a vignette describing a road trip with his college debate team, but with a reverse twist: His middle class identity is presumed to override his blackness.
 Because Steele was a highachieving member of his team, his coach, a university English professor, felt comfortable recounting his own racist treatment of a black renter.84

 The two conservatives argue that current race-relations mechanisms, especially affirmative action, perpetuate racist attitudes and stereotypes.
-Derrick Bell goes even further: These effects, which might seem inadvertent, in fact confer a benefit on white elite groups, and hence will continue.
-For both groups, civil rights and affirmative action are premised on, and inscribe even more deeply, white power and black helplessness.
-In that sense they serve to perpetuate the existing racial hierarchy.
+Derrick Bell goes even further: These effects, which might seem inadvertent, in fact confer a benefit on white elite groups, and hence will continue.85 For both groups, civil rights and affirmative action are premised on, and inscribe even more deeply, white power and black helplessness.
+In that sense they serve to perpetuate the existing racial hierarchy.86